google/flatbuffers/docs/source/JavaUsage.md

-# Use in Java
+# Use in Java/C#

-FlatBuffers supports reading and writing binary FlatBuffers in Java.
-Generate code for Java with the `-j` option to `flatc`.
+FlatBuffers supports reading and writing binary FlatBuffers in Java and C#.
+Generate code for Java with the `-j` option to `flatc`, or for C# with `-n` (think .Net).

+Note that this document is from the perspective of Java.
+Code for both languages is generated in the same way, with only very subtle differences, for example any `camelCase` Java call will be `CamelCase` in C#.

 See `javaTest.java` for an example.
 Essentially, you read a FlatBuffer binary file into a `byte[]`, which you then turn into a `ByteBuffer`, which you pass to